xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 ```

 Above, besides the Car's behaviour (accelerate/decelerate) we included two constructors.
-A constructor is a public method, that has the same neame as the class and no return type, used for object's state initialization.
+A constructor is a public method, that has the same name as the class and no return type, used for object's state initialization.
 We can have multiple constructors in a class.
 The only difference in the method signature being the list of input arguments.
 In our example we have a default constructor, with no input arguments, and a second constructor that takes name and speed as inputs.

 # Object